Did you know you get a free breast pump through insurance? I didn’t know either during my first pregnancy. Thankfully

 I just sent a message via Mychart to my doctor about where to send the breast pump prescription.
 My doctor did it within the day, no problem.

 If you’ve already had your baby and haven’t gotten your free breast pump yet, don’t worry.
 You can still do it.
 Prescriptions can be written up to a year after your baby is born.

 Where to order your free breast pump through insurance?

 We suggest first checking out Aeroflow Breastpumps, and seeing if coverage is available through them.
 If not, you’ll have to call your insurance provider and see which durable medical goods companies you can get a breast pump.

 When should you order your breast pump?

 I ordered my breast pumps during my third trimester, 32 weeks to be exact, during my last pregnancy.
-Some insurance companies have a set time during the pregnancy in which they’ll approve breast pumps and will wait until them to approve the order.
+Some insurance companies have a set time during the pregnancy in which they’ll approve breast pumps and will wait until they approve the order.
 If you are working with Aeroflow, they will tell you when this is.

 Will the hospital give you a breast pump?